-A Respondent may be accompanied by an Advisor of their choice when meeting with the Title IX Coordinator and/or Vice President of Student Life for the show cause meeting.
+A Respondent may be accompanied by an Advisor of their choice when meeting with the Title IX Coordinator and/or Vice President for Academic and Student Affairs for the show cause meeting.
 The Title IX Coordinator has sole discretion under this policy to implement or stay an emergency removal and to determine the conditions and duration.
 Violation of an emergency removal under this policy will be grounds for discipline, which may include expulsion or termination.